 We discovered a map with a happy whale and a bathroom that looked like it was from the set of a new sci-fi drama!
 Both very good signs.

 Anyway, once we got to Boskone, we realized it was a smaller convention than we’d expected.
 At that point, I had only attended two events as a writer looking to break in: New York Comic Con and Book Riot Live, both of which were larger than Boskone.
-Surprisingly, though, the intimacy of the convention turned out to be a huge benefit to us.
+Surprisingly, though, the intimacy of the convention turned out to be one of our favorite things about it.

 Boskone holds an event type called a “kaffeeklatsche,” which is an hour-long roundtable coffee conversation with a featured guest, limited to about ten people.
 Eva and I signed up to sit with Bruce Coville, whose books we’ve been reading since even before we knew each other.